WHAT TO DO IN GAMCHEON CULTURE VILLAGE IN BUSAN? IS GAMCHEON WORTH A VISIT? HOW LONG TO VISIT GAMCHEON?

 This market is one of the major landmarks in Busan and the largest fish market in South Korea.

 Easily accessible by public transportation, you really have to go and see this market located on the edge of the port.
-It is huge, so be ready to see lots of fishes.
+It is huge, so be ready to see lots of fish.

 Huinnyeoul Culture Village